 We look forward to helping you.

-In his rare spare time, Scott is a television host, emcee and actor (SAG), appearing on network television series Granite Flats, Everwood, Touched by an Angel and in Disney Channel movies.
+In his rare spare time, Scott is a television host, emcee and actor (SAG), appearing on network television series NCIS, NCIS: Los Angeles, Modern Family, Criminal Minds, Granite Flats, Touched by an Angel and many others, and movies on Disney Channel, Hallmark, Lifetime, Netflix and Amazon.

-Scott has a Master’s in HR Management from the University of Connecticut and while an undergraduate at Brigham Young University, Scott was honored with the United States’ most prestigious acting scholarship, the Irene Ryan Award, at the Kennedy Center in Washington, D.C.
+Scott has a Master’s in HR Management from the University of Connecticut and is President of Levity Matters.
+While an undergraduate at Brigham Young University, Scott was honored with the United States’ most prestigious acting scholarship, the Irene Ryan Award, at the Kennedy Center in Washington, D.C.

 Humorist and corporate culture expert Scott Christopher debunks the myth that levity is somehow a frivolous non-issue and detrimental to an organization’s success.
 In a lively and hilarious speech, Christopher establishes the case for levity leadership using: